silviot/edx-platform-wiki/Internationalization-and-localization.md

     Token is left blank.
 You have to have permissions for the project (edx-platform) AFAIK - https://www.transifex.com/projects/p/edx-platform/

-2. Add the language you want in `conf/locale/config`, for instance for the language es_419 (Spanish Latinamerican) it is going to be:

-        {
-         "locales" : ["en", "es_419"],
-         "dummy-locale" : "eo"
-        }
+2. All of the languages on Transifex are already configured in the edx-platform repo.
+If you've added a new language to Transifex, and we haven't added it to the configuration yet, you can add it to `conf/locale/config.yaml`.

 3. Configure it in your `lms/env/environment.py`, for instance create one called `dev_es.py` with the following: